ACM IMX 2023 will be held in Nantes, France, from June 12 to 15.

 Become a Sponsor?

 The interested companies / organizations will also have the opportunity to become a sponsor of the conference.
 Some of them include the registration to the conference!
-Contact our sponsorship chairs for more details: email@example.com.
+Contact our general chairs for more details: email@example.com.

 For further details on scope, submission route or any other issues, please get in touch with the Industry Chairs at: firstname.lastname@example.org.